Who Is Ben Affleck?

 Affleck also starred in 2014's Gone Girl, the film adaptation of Gillian Glynn's bestselling novel.
 He plays a husband who becomes a suspect in the disappearance of his celebrity wife, as portrayed by Rosamund Pike.

-In August 2013, Affleck made headlines for another project in the works.
-He has signed on to play the Dark Knight in Batman v Superman, with Henry Cavill as the Man of Steel.
+In August 2013, Affleck made headlines for signing on to play the Dark Knight in Batman v Superman, with Henry Cavill as the Man of Steel.
 Batman fans' reaction to Affleck's casting was swift and harsh, with some even starting a petition to remove him from the role.
 But Affleck also received tremendous support from within the Hollywood community from the likes of director Joss Whedon and Val Kilmer, who starred in Batman Forever.
 Batman v Superman: Dawn of Justice was released in 2016, and although the film received generally negative reviews, Affleck was praised by critics for his portrayal of Batman.
-Affleck also made an appearance as Batman in the hit superhero film Suicide Squad (2016) and will reprise the role in Justice League (2017) and an untitled Batman project slated for 2018.
+Affleck also made an appearance as Batman in the hit superhero film Suicide Squad (2016) and reprised the role for Justice League (2017).

 Beyond playing the Dark Knight, Affleck continues to take on a variety of roles, playing an autistic accountant in The Accountant (2015) and a gangster in a film adaptation of Dennis Lehane's novel Live by Night (2016), which Affleck also wrote and directed.